• Skip to primary navigation

 Squeezing liquid from grated zucchini and onion

-Step 5: I heated unsalted butter in a 12-inch skillet over medium-high heat until it was foaming.
-Then, I added the squeezed zucchini and onion and cooked it for about 5 minutes until it was just tender.
+1. I heated unsalted butter in a 12-inch skillet over medium heat until it was foaming.
+Then, I added the squeezed zucchini and onion and cooked them for about 5 minutes until they were just tender.

-After that, I added the remaining salt, pepper, nutmeg and flour and stirred the mixture to combine everything.
+1. After that, I added the remaining salt, pepper, nutmeg, and flour and stirred the mixture to combine everything.

 Adding flour to zucchini/onion mixture.